COGENERATION & EFFICIENCY

 High efficiency CHP compared to traditional energy sources, which are purchased from energy companies, provides a number of advantages, including:

 - Electricity is produced on site without loss of transportation with high efficiency.

 - Saving money is achieved through overall efficiency up to 95%, thereby creating a quick payback of the project.

-- An additional source of electricity increases the reliability of the enterprise due to the proven technologies of GE Jenbacher gas engines.
+- An additional source of electricity increases the reliability of the enterprise due to the proven technologies of INNIO Jenbacher gas engines.

 - Combined production of thermal and electric energy ensures the energy independence of the enterprise.

 - Reduction of emissions occurs due to the combined generation of thermal and electric energy, respecting the environmental requirements.

 Please contact KTS Engineering specialists and discuss your requirements.